rabcanj/udacity3/README.md

 1. The login command from step 2 does not work anymore, now you must log in with the following comand: `shh root@165.22.94.80 -p 2200`

 #### Upgrade packages

 One of the requirements to finish this project is that the installed packages need to be up to date.
-We do so with the following commands: `sudo apt-get update && sudo apt-get upgrade`
+We do so with the following commands: `sudo apt-get update && sudo apt-get upgrade`.
+Also check if timezone is UTC, if not change it to UTC.

 #### Create Grader with sudo permissions